 Portland State’s Neuberger Hall is getting a hefty remodel over the course of the next two years.
 The most notable change is the addition of the Jordan Schnitzer Museum of Art, which is set to occupy the bottom two floors of NH with the intention of making the art museum experience accessible to more people.
 The remodel will include a lecture and event space and a proposed new study area.

-The PSU foundation said that the remodel will address deferred maintenance issues in Neuberger while updating the structure and function of the building.
+The PSU foundation said the remodel will address deferred maintenance issues in Neuberger while updating the structure and function of the building.
 Hacker Architects have created several designs that include much larger exterior windows to bring in more natural light.

 The NH renovation was made possible through $60 million in public bonds from the Oregon Legislature and an additional $10 million from philanthropic sources.
-Project organizers have confirmed that Jordan Schnitzer donated half of the philanthropic amount himself, and as a result the museum will be named after him.
+Project organizers have confirmed Jordan Schnitzer donated half of the philanthropic amount himself, and as a result the museum will be named after him.

-Schnitzer comes from a long line of dedicated art patrons.
+Schnitzer comes from a long line of art patrons.
 In addition to other projects at PSU, his mother’s name can most famously be seen at the Arlene Schnitzer Concert Hall just a few blocks north of the PSU campus.

 What this means for PSU